Table of Contents

 Slow process

-It takes around 5 to 6 hours for a gallon of water to be distilled.
+It takes 5 to 6 hours to distill a gallon of water.
 This is especially painful if you have a handful of household members that constantly drinks water.

 Can be pricey

-Water distillers are definitely more expensive than filtration systems.
+Water distillers are more expensive than filtration systems.

 Purified water

-The purification process is when untreated water passes through a mechanical filter to filter out contaminants.
-There are different means to purify your water such as carbon filtering, distillation, UV oxidation, reverse osmosis, capacitive deionization, and ultrafiltration.
-To make your water ultra clean, you can even combine more than one method.
+The purification process is when untreated water passes through a mechanical filter to filter contaminants.
+Different means to purify your water include carbon filtering, distillation, UV oxidation, reverse osmosis, capacitive deionization, and ultrafiltration.
+You can combine more than one method to make your water ultra clean.

 Methods